Murtazeki: History

 The emergence of a special guard of murtazeks before Shamil took office as imam in 1834 is evidenced by the testimony of Muhammad Tahir al-Qarahi, contained in his chronicles.

 The exact date of the appearance of murtazeks is unknown.
-Already in 1833, the chronicler reports, a messenger came to Shamil from Khamzat with an order that he and the murtazeks of that district should oppose the village of Mushuli and break the disobedience of the inhabitants…
+Already in 1833, the chronicler reports, a messenger came to Shamil from Hamzat with an order that he and the murtazeks of that district should oppose the village of Mushuli and break the disobedience of the inhabitants…

-The fact that during the period of the Gamzatbek imamate there were detachments of mercenary soldiers-murtazeks, and some of them were commanded by Shamil, is evidenced by the first mention of murtazeks.
+The fact that during the period of the Hamzat Bek imamate there were detachments of mercenary soldiers-murtazeks, and some of them were commanded by Shamil, is evidenced by the first mention of murtazeks.
 Detachments of murtazeks existed not only under the direct leadership of the imams themselves, but also under the leadership of individual naibs.

 The purpose of creating murtazeks was to have units always ready for battle.
 With the exception of the team under Shamil, other murtazeks were sent to villages and communities, both to those from where they came from, and to those whose loyalty the imam doubted.
 Supervising the implementation of the rules of Shariaa, but constantly ready for action at the first request of Shamil, they carried a special, cordon or guard, service there on the border with the Russians, playing the role of customs service and Border Troops.
 Murtazeks were freed from household chores and were supported by their communities; they were chosen from every 10 yards (families), according to other sources, they were kept at the expense of those auls where they were sent.
-Every 10 households paid such a person 10 rubles a year.
+Every 10 households paid such a person 10 tumans a year.
 Thus, at any time (1836) Shamil had at his disposal about 1,500 people called murtazeks.
 If necessary, in addition to the murtazeks, special parties and detachments gathered.

 In organizational terms, murtazeks were divided into tens, hundreds, and half a thousand, with a chief at the head.
 Murtazikats did not mix with the temporary militia, but always remained in separate units, under the command of their naibs.
 Shamil at the beginning of 1843 dressed the Murtazeks in a single uniform: yellow Circassian and green papakhas.
 The chiefs had black Circassian.

 The collection of murtazeks took place either by order of Shamil himself or his naibs.
 In the first case, the murids were sent to the naibs with orders to collect a certain number of murtazeks and come with them to the appointed place by a certain time.
 In the second case, each naib collected a certain number of murtazeks, both for the defense of his naibdom and for a raid.
 For better control of the murtazeks during the battle, Shamil divided them by naibs into detachments of 500 and 100 people, ordering the naibs, five hundred and hundred chiefs to have distinctive badges.